twilio-professional-services/flex-project-template/docs/docs/feature-library/callback-and-voicemail.md

 ## Creating a Callback Task Using _create-callback_ Function

 Creating a callback involves creating a task with at a minimum a number to callback and a number to call from.
-A sample setup of that is shown here in a Studio flow where a number has been wired up to immediately create a callback and hang up.
+If you deployed the template with the `Deploy Terraform?` option selected, a Studio flow called `Example Callback Flow` has already been created for you, which you can hook up to a phone number in the Twilio Console.
+Otherwise, a sample setup is shown here in a Studio flow where a number has been wired up to immediately create a callback and hang up.

 ![alt text](/img/features/callback-and-voicemail/sample-triggering-callback.png)